takahser/nem-nodejs-bot/README.md

     - bot.sign.multisigAddress : Type: text.
 XEM Address of the Multi Signature Account of which this Bot is a Co-Signatory.
     - bot.sign.cosignatory.walletAddress : Type: text.
 XEM Address of the Account to **use** for Co-Signing Multi Signature Transactions.
         - overwrite with environment variable BOT_SIGN_WALLET
     - bot.sign.cosignatory.privateKey : Type: text.
 Private Key of the Account to **use** for Co-Signing Multi Signature Transactions.
-(Should be the Private Key of the Account ```bot.sign.walletAddress```).
+(Should be the Private Key of the Account ```bot.sign.cosignatory.walletAddress```).
     - bot.sign.cosignatory.acceptFrom : Type: text.
 Public Key of accounts from which we will accept unconfirmed transactions.
     - bot.sign.dailyMaxAmount : Type: number.
 Maximum amount of Micro XEM to allow in co-signer mode.
     - bot.sign.onlyTransfers : Type: boolean.
 Whether to sign other transaction than Transfer *not yet implemented*